LexMastro/homework-week1/README.md

 # <HOMEWORK-WEEK1>

 ## Description
-* The project is a landing page of a digital marketing website - An easy to read & follow, with accessability.

-* The project needed to be visually appealing, while functioning correctly.

-* The project was built as a funtioning landing page for a digital marketing company to show their deliverable of SEO, online management & social marketing.
+* The project was built as a web page for a digital marketing company to show their deliverables of SEO, online management & social marketing.

+* The project needed to be visually appealing, while functioning correctly and have accessibility functions.

-* The current html & css needed a clean up of the structure & accessibilty of the webpage.
-Adding comments & applying missing elements/tags.
-Also making is more visually appealing.
+* The html & css needed a clean-up, added comments & applying missing elements/tags. of the structure to make it more visually appealing & the accessibility of the webpage needed to be added.

 ## Installation